FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: : group testing for with secure aggregation

 We consider a population of $n$ clients, $\nm$ of which are malicious.
 We define the \emph{defective vector} $\bfd=(d_1, d_2, \dots, d_n)$ with entries representing whether a client $j$ is malicious ($d_j = 1$) or not ($d_j = 0$).
 It follows that $\sum_{j=1}^n d_j=\nm$.
 Note that $\bfd$ is unknown, i.e., we do not know a priori which clients are malicious.

-Borrowing ideas from group testing \citep{Dor43}, the $n$ clients are grouped into $m$ overlapping \emph{test groups}.
-We denote by $\calP_1, \calP_2, \dots, \calP_m$ the set of indices of the clients belonging to test group $i$, i.e., if client~$j$ is a member of test group $i$, then $j \in \calP_i$. \begin{definition}[Assignment matrix] The assignment of clients to test groups can be described by an assignment matrix $\bfA=(a_{i,j})$, $i\in[m]$, $j\in[n]$, where $a_{i,j}=1$ if client $j$ participates in test group $i$ and $a_{i,j}=0$ otherwise. \end{definition}
+Borrowing ideas from group testing \cite{Dor43}, the $n$ clients are grouped into $m$ overlapping \emph{test groups}.
+We denote by $\calP_i$ the set of client indices belonging to test group $i\in[m]$, i.e., if client~$j$ is a member of test group $i$, then $j \in \calP_i$. \begin{definition}[Assignment matrix] The assignment of clients to test groups can be described by an assignment matrix $\bfA=(a_{i,j})$, $i\in[m]$, $j\in[n]$, where $a_{i,j}=1$ if client $j$ participates in test group $i$ and $a_{i,j}=0$ otherwise. \end{definition}

-The assignment of clients to test groups, i.e., matrix $\bfA$, can be conveniently represented by a bipartite graph consisting of $n$ \emph{variable nodes} (VNs) $\msv_1,\ldots,\msv_n$ corresponding to the $n$ clients, and $m$ \emph{constraint nodes} (CNs) $\msc_1,\ldots,\msc_m$, corresponding to the $m$ test groups.
+The assignment of clients to test groups, i.e., matrix $\bfA$, can also be conveniently represented by a bipartite graph consisting of $n$ \emph{variable nodes} (VNs) $\msv_1,\ldots,\msv_n$ corresponding to the $n$ clients, and $m$ \emph{constraint nodes} (CNs) $\msc_1,\ldots,\msc_m$, corresponding to the $m$ test groups.
 An edge between VN $\msv_j$ and CN $\msc_i$ is then drawn if client $j$ participates in test group $i$, i.e., if $a_{i,j}=1$.
 Matrix $\bfA$\textemdash and hence the corresponding bipartite graph\textemdash is a design choice that may be decided offline, analogous to the model architecture, and shared with the clients for transparency.